purvi-240/DSA/README.md

-# DSA - Data Structures and Algorithm
+# DSA - Data Structures and Algorithms